Gridiron Australia: IFAF World Cup

 The 2015 IFAF World Cup was held between 9–18 July and consisted of seven countries (Australia, Brazil, France, Japan, Mexico, South Korea and the USA) playing twelve games at the Tom Benson Hall of Fame Stadium, Ohio.

 Australia finished fifth after defeating South Korea 42-14.

 The gold medal was awarded to the USA, silver to Japan and bronze to Mexico.

 Tahiti Football Festival

 The men's Australian Outback National Team travelled to Tahiti to participate in the very first Tahitian Football Festival hosted by Federation Tahitienne Football American (FTFA).
 The purpose of this trip was to assist Tahiti with developing their own national team.
 American Samoa were invited to participate in the festival which had the intention of encouraging the growth of gridiron in the Oceania Region.

 Australia played two games during the twelve day stay with winning results.

-The first game was held on 27 July 2016, against American Samoa, which the Australian Outbacks won 40-14.
+The first game against American Samoa was held on 27 July 2016, which the Australian Outbacks won 40-14.

-The second game was played on 30 July 2016, against Tahiti who the Outbacks defeated 82-6.
+The second game against Tahiti was played on 30 July 2016 who the Outbacks defeated 82-6.